Pies Descalzos: Singles

 "Estoy Aquí" was serviced as the lead single from Pies Descalzos in 1995.
 It was met with positive reviews from music critics, who recognized it as a stand-out track from its parent album.
 Additionally, it became Shakira's first recording to attain commercial success.
 The song peaked at numbers 1 and 2 on the Billboard Latin Pop Songs and Latin Songs component charts.
 "Estoy Aquí" became the first track by Shakira to receive an accompanying music video, and was directed by Simon Brand.
 The setting depicts a barn during the fall and wintertime, and shows a black-haired Shakira performing the song with her guitar.

-"¿Dónde Estás Corazón?" was originally featured on a Colombian compilation album Nuestro Rock.
-After attaining success on the record, it was later released as the second single from Pies Descalzos, and was also embraced as a highlight from the record.
+"¿Dónde Estás Corazón?" was originally featured on a Colombian compilation album titled Nuestro Rock Volumen II.
+After attaining success, it was included on Pies Descalzos and re-released as the second single of the project, and was also embraced as a highlight from the record.
 The track peaked at numbers 3 and 5 on the Billboard Latin Pop Songs and Latin Songs charts, respectively.
 Its music video was directed by Gustavo Garzón, and shows various scenes of Shakira holding photographs, sitting in a red chair, and singing in the rain.

 "Pies Descalzos, Sueños Blancos" was serviced as the third single from its parent album, and was praised for its melody and songwriting.
 In comparison to its preceding singles, the track slightly underperformed, reaching number 11 on the Billboard Latin Pop Songs chart.
 Its accompanying music video was directed by Garzón, and films Shakira singing while attending an upper class masquerade ball.

 "Un Poco de Amor" became the fourth single from the project, and was appreciated for its prominent reggae influences.
 It peaked at number 11 on both the Billboard Latin Songs and Latin Pop Songs charts.
 The music video was directed by Garzón, and depicts Shakira dancing with uncredited guest vocalist Howard Glasford, in addition to members of various ethnic groups.

 The fifth single "Antología" peaked at numbers 3 and 15 on the Latin Pop Songs and Latin Songs charts, respectively.
-The track did not receive a formal music video, though a performance in Miami during the Oral Fixation Tour was officially released to YouTube in 2007.
+The track did not receive a formal music video, though a performance in Miami during the Oral Fixation Tour was officially released to YouTube in 2009.
+As of November 2024 it has amassed over 170 million views.

 The sixth and final single "Se Quiere, Se Mata" reached numbers 1 and 8 on the Latin Pop Songs and Latin Songs charts, respectively.
 Its music video was directed by Juan Carlos Martin; it tells the story of Braulio and Dana, who succumb to their sexual desires, resulting in Dana's pregnancy.
 It concludes as Dana goes to abort her unborn child, and dies herself.

+Release and promotion

+On 21 November 1995, Shakira held the first live concert performance from the album at the La Castellana theater in Bogotá, Colombia, where she performed several tracks.